iluvjava/Maths/Notebook 2.0 obsidian/AMATH 584 Numerical Linear Algebra/Matrix Theory/Norm, for Beginners.md

 $$\sum_{i = 1}^n x_i \leq ||x||_1$$

+---
 ### **Matrix Induced Vector Norm** (Energy Norm)
 $$||x||_A:= ||x^TAx||$$

-Only positive definite opeartor can be used to induced such a norm.
+Only positive definite operator can be used to induced such a norm.

 See [[Positive Definiteness]]